mimeosd/aniketchavan2211/mimo/SQL_project/Apartment_Hunt/Readme.md

- # Apartment Hunt
+## Apartment Hunt

-With so many apartments to took at, ordering them by a property like square_meters can make the apartment hunt easier
+ With so many apartments to took at, ordering them by a property like
+ `square_meters` can make the apartment hunt easier

-We'll write a query to order items in this apartment table by their square_meter, starting with the biggest apartment.
+ We'll write a query to order items in this `apartment` table by their `square_meter`, starting with the biggest apartment.